koenighotze/koenighotze.github.io/_posts/2017-06-11-savetheoptional.md

 Most functional programming languages offer a concept called _Option_ or _Maybe_ to deal with the presence or absence of a value, thus avoiding `null`.
 Java 8 introduced `java.util.Optional`, an implementation of the _Maybe_ type for Java developers.
 Sadly, due to its flexibility, `Optional` is often misused, be it because the developer does not understand its power, or be due to lack of background in functional programming.

-In this post I want to highlight a common pattern of misusing `Optional` and how to fix it.
+In this post, I want to highlight a common pattern of misusing `Optional` and how to fix it.

 Note that instead of `java.util.Optional`, I will use the Vavr `Option` instead.
 [Vavr](http://vavr.io) is a lightweight library that brings Scala-like features to Java 8 projects.
 It focuses on providing a great developer experience both through consistent APIs and extensive documentation.